konrad-campowsky/gentoo-portage-overlay/README.md

    Stolen with pride from [here](https://github.com/0xbb/gpu-switch).

+ - **sys-apps/tcp-wrappers**

+   Carries a patch that fixes a compilation error with gcc-15 when the `ipv6` use flag is _not_ set.
+Otherwise errors like `socket.c: error: too many arguments to function inet_ntoa; expected 0, have 1` will be encountered.

  - **sys-auth/pambase**

    Adapted ebuild in which the `minimal` use flag also removes the `pam_nologin`, `pam_time`, and `pam_access` modules from `/etc/pam.d/system-login`.